 - In the Treeview, double-click on the Contours layer name and select the Appearance tab and for the Classic contour range press the Set button. - Set a contour Interval of 1.
-Ensure the Value to pass through is set to 0 and click OK. - Click the OK button again to display contours of LogLife and a contour summary using the increments specified.
+Ensure the Value to pass through is set to 0 and click OK. - Click the OK button again to update the display of contours of LogLife and the contour summary using the increments specified.